zzzprojects/docs/dapper-plus.net/pages/documentations/getting-started.md

 [Online Examples](https://dotnetfiddle.net/0ijPFA)

-Nothing special in our example besides that the `OrderID` identity value has been automatically propagated to their corresponding items.
+Nothing special in our example besides that the `OrderID` identity value has been automatically propagated to its corresponding items.
 See the following article if you want to know more about [propagating the identity value](/identity-key-propagation).

 Let's now make our code even simpler by using what we call [chaining methods](/bulk-extensions-methods#chaining-methods), employing the same principle we usually see with LINQ: